Ancient Moated Farmstead

 Cottage to rent in North Yorkshire with the North York Moors, England

 The Ancient Moated Farmstead is a manor house with over 1000 years of recorded history.

 The Ancient Moated Farmstead is a manor house with over 1000 years of recorded history.
-It is located in private gardens and grounds on the edge of the fishing village of Staithes on the Yorkshire Heritage Coast and the heather clad North Yorkshire Moors.
+It is located in private gardens and grounds on the edge of the fishing village of Staithes on the Yorkshire Heritage Coast and the heather clad North York Moors.